NIRCam Grism Time-Series APT Template

 Note: Module A is used for this observing mode.

-The grism time series subarrays span all detector columns and either some or all rows.
-The same numbers of pixels are read out from all subarrays, so each short-wavelength subarray covers a quarter the area on the sky as the long-wavelength subarray.
-When a subset of rows are selected, subarrays are defined in two short-wavelength detectors to overlap and be centered vertically within the long-wavelength subarray's footprint on the sky.
+The grism time-series subarrays span all detector columns and either some or all rows.
+The same numbers of pixels are read out from all subarrays, so each short wavelength subarray covers a quarter the area on the sky as the long wavelength subarray.
+When a subset of rows are selected, subarrays are defined in 2 short wavelength detectors to overlap and be centered vertically within the long wavelength subarray's footprint on the sky.

 Note the weak lenses WLP4 and WLP8 produce defocused images roughly 66 and 132 pixels across, respectively.
 Therefore, WLP8 images would be significantly truncated by the smallest subarray SUBGRISM64.

 Size in pixels